adelomana/30sols/README.md

 # 30sols
-Computational tools for the study of coupled transcription-translation modules in Halobacterium salinarum.
+Computational tools for the study of coupled transcription-translation modules in *Halobacterium salinarum*.